seanpm2001/SeansLifeArchive_Images_TinyTower_Y2025/2025/09_September/15/README.md

 #### 2025, Monday, September 15th

-- I did not play yet today.
+- ~~I did not play yet today.
 I may play after 10:00 pm/after 11:00 pm, but I might not have the time, if issues come up with my nighttime schedule.
-Gameplay currently seems unlikeky. - 2025, Monday, September 15th
+Gameplay currently seems unlikeky.~~
+- I skipped gameplay again this week, due to a lack of time. - 2025, Monday, September 15th

 ---